Cholesterol Screening and Heart Disease

 It is important to know that heart disease is the #1 cause of death in women today.
 Cancer of the breast gets so much attention and rightfully so.
 Many health care dollars are spent on research, screening, public awareness, and treatment of breast cancer.
 By comparison, heart disease, unfortunately, gets far less attention.
 Many women think that heart disease is more a problem of men and don’t recognize the warning signs.
 The symptoms of heart pain (angina) sometimes present differently in women than in men.
 The warning symptoms can be ignored or misdiagnosed as muscle pain or indigestion.
 While it is true that women seldom have coronary artery disease before age 50 unless they have other risk factors, after age 55 the incidence in women begins to rise and approach that of men.
 While there are several risk factors that may increase the risk of heart disease (smoking, diabetes, high blood pressure, and family history of heart disease) elevated LDL cholesterol has been shown to be an important independent variable.
 LDL cholesterol should be obtained on a fasting blood specimen.

 Women over the age of 40 should have a "fasting lipid profile" which measures total cholesterol, HDL (High Density Lipoprotein or "good cholesterol"), LDL cholesterol, and triglycerides.
-In general, women whose LDL cholesterol is >165 even with no additional risk factors, or >130 and who have 2 or more of the following risk factors should consider taking a drug to lower their cholesterol:
+In general, women whose LDL cholesterol is >165 even with no additional risk factors, or >130 and who have two or more of the following risk factors should consider taking a drug to lower their cholesterol:

 Family history of premature heart disease